-Fuel - Again, an obvious expense, but planning can substantially lower the cost.
+Fuel — Again, an obvious expense, but planning can substantially lower the cost.
 If possible, buy away from the water.
 The majority of boats sold in the U.S. are 26’ or less and trailered to the water.
-Consumers will find the price at a local gas station is almost always substantially lower than at the marina.
 New owners are also often surprised at how little fuel they actually burn; considerable time is often spent at lower speeds, with the engine off, fishing or “coving” with friends at anchor or nosed into the sandbar.

 Maintenance — Simple upkeep will substantially lower maintenance costs.
 Flush your engine after saltwater use, keep your craft covered when not in use, and stick to your manufacturer’s suggested timeline on routine maintenance like oil changes.
 Do-it-yourselfers may be able to effectively handle the latter.
 Those who prefer a dealer service center handle the routine maintenance can expect to spend between $100-$300 for these annual services.

-If you are considering a new boat, be sure to check out the costs you should expect.
+If you are considering a used boat, be sure to check out the costs you should expect.